Hair & Scalp Health

 Encouraging trends

-Multiple small clinical studies and reviews report improvements in hair counts and shaft calibre for pattern thinning when PRP is used over several sessions.
+Many small studies and reviews report improvements in hair counts and shaft calibre in pattern thinning after a short PRP series.

-Benefits tend to appear gradually (over months), and are most consistent when PRP is combined with a broader plan (e.g., scalp care, nutrition checks, sensible device use).
+Benefits usually appear gradually over months and are most consistent when PRP is part of a wider plan that supports scalp health and follicle viability.

 Why results vary

-• Different PRP preparation methods (single vs double spin; leukocyte content).
+• PRP preparation differs (single vs double spin, platelet concentration, leukocyte content).

-• Injection depth, spacing and session cadence differ between studies.
+• Injection depth, spacing, and cadence vary between protocols.

-• Patient variables (age, duration of loss, hormonal/nutritional factors).
+• Patient variables matter (stage/duration of loss, hormones, nutrition, stress, inflammation).

 Limitations, safety & sensible expectations